luckyantony/parking_lot_system_frontend/README.md

 - Fetch and display reserved slots from backend
 - Spot status updates

+## Back End

 ### Luckyantony Leshan(Backend)

+- Flask
-- RESTful API using JWT auth
+- RESTful API having secure access and token using JWT auth
+- Data management for saving vehicle details and parking spot statuses in the database
-- Endpoints for login, register, reservations
+- API Endpoints for login, register, reservations, adding vehicles, fetching lists, booking spots, and checking out.
+- Error handling for invalid inputs and expired tokens with realtime data sync
+- Backend and frontend integration
 - Hosted on Render

 ---